Devinlkw/comp3329_gp18/README.md

 # comp3329_gp18
-The game from group 18
+The game from group 18 hi